squalecwilliams/scene-it-exercise/instructions/part3.md

 Dang, that's a pretty spiffy application you've got there!
 It's definitely something to be proud of!
-First things first, let's make sure your code on github is up to par.
+First things first, let's make sure your code on GitHub is up to par.
 You should probably:

 1. Delete any scratch code
-1. Remove any unhelpful console.log()s or comments
+1. Remove any unhelpful `console.log()` statements or comments
-1. Make sure the version you push up to github is in working order
+1. Make sure the version you push up to GitHub is in working order
 1. Deploy your application to surge, netlify, or github pages
 1. If you have a portfolio website, include a link to your Scene It app